Upland station

 Upland station is a railway station at 300 East A Street in Upland, California, just east of Euclid Avenue.
 It has a park and ride lot with 308 paid spaces.
 The station is part of the Metrolink commuter railway's San Bernardino Line.
 The station is owned by the City of Upland.

+The Upland station is served by 32 Metrolink San Bernardino Line trains (16 in each direction) on weekdays, between 4:19 a.m. and 10:54 p.m.
+Weekend train service is less: 16 trains (8 in each direction) on Saturdays and Sundays between 7:12 a.m. and 10:45 p.m.

 Omnitrans does not directly serve the station, but runs route 83 along Euclid Avenue, about two blocks away from the platform.